DC-3 Aircraft Restoration (PP-ANU) (before and after pictures)

 The history of Douglas DC-3 (PP-ANU) begins in 1936, alongside American Airlines.
 Until it arrived in Brazil, at Real Aerovias (and then bought by Varig), the aircraft flew under the colors of several airlines.

 DC-3 was a successful aircraft.
 In 1940, over 90% of US flights were operated by DC-3 aircraft.
-These were equipped with 2 Pratt & Whitney engines with 14 cylinders.
-The cruise speed was 270 km / h and the range was up to 9 hours.
-The transport capacity was 32 of passengers.
+They were equipped with 2 Pratt & Whitney 14-cylinder engines.
+The cruising speed was 270 km / h, and the range was up to 9 hours.
+The transport capacity was 32 passengers.

 DC-3 (PP-ANU) before restoration